asyncapi/website/content/blog/status-update-29-20.md

 ### Allow $schema property in the specification

 With `$schema` property you can specify a location of the JSON Schema file and most of the IDEs will make your life much easier by adding auto-completion and other super useful functionalities.
-In the issue we discuss how we could allow maybe not only `$schema` but maybe any property starting with `$`, and also we talk about the opportunity to measure the adoption of the specification.
+In the issue we discuss how we could allow maybe not only `$schema` but any property starting with `$`, and also we talk about the opportunity to measure the adoption of the specification.

 Please have a look at [the corresponding issue](https://github.com/asyncapi/asyncapi/issues/377) and share your opinion.